linetools/linetools/docs/install.rst

   pip install --no-deps specutils

-If you aren't using Anaconda then all of the dependencies can be installed with pip.
+If you aren't using Anaconda then all of the dependencies can also be installed with pip.